hollypartridge/Online-Curated-GA-Project-4-FE/README.md

         fields = '__all__'
 ```

-I used DRF generics to for the views as I only needed to get all the products, get a single product and update a single product.
+I used DRF generics for the views as I only needed to get all the products, get a single product and update a single product.
 After this I hooked up the URLs in both `products/views.py` and `project/urls.py`.

 ```py
 class ProductListView(ListAPIView):